eCommerce & Subscriptions for the oldest magazine in the United States

 The Ultra integration extended CDS functionality by allowing one user to have multiple subscriptions by maintaining multiple CDS accounts for a single web or iPad user.

-Ultra provides a seamless integration into the powerful Mura Content Management System.
-The integration includes the sync of content from Mura to Ultra, allowing Scientific American to choose any page in Mura and mark that page as restricted by purchase or subscription.
-If the page (or file) is restricted by purchase, then a product is created in Ultra and access to that page is handled like a normal eCommerce product.
+Ultra Commerce provides seamless integration into a new content management system.
+The integration includes the sync of content from the CMS to Ultra Commerce, allowing Scientific American to choose any page and mark that page as restricted by purchase or subscription.
+If the page (or file) is restricted by purchase, then a product is created in Ultra Commerce and access to that page is handled like a normal eCommerce product.
 If access is restricted by Subscription, then access is determined by the price and terms of the subscription the user purchases.

 Scientific American can sell individual magazine issues separate from subscriptions.
-The integration between Mura CMS and Ultra allows them to sell any content as a product, bundle or subscription – something that Scientific American had not been able to do in the past.
+The integration between the content management system and Ultra Commerce allows them to sell any content as a product, bundle, or subscription – something that Scientific American had not been able to do in the past.

-Ultra subscriptions allow site administrators to define the specific benefits for each subscription.
+Ultra Commerce subscription configuration flexibility allows site administrators to define the specific benefits for each subscription.
 Scientific American can define the benefits for each subscription, allowing access to digital products, print products, tablet products, or a combination of products.
 They can also define the terms of the subscription.

 Ultra allows site administrators to extend the data associated with products, accounts, subscriptions and orders.
 These extended attributes can be any type of field and are available throughout the application (both front and back-end) for customization of views, advanced search/display and reporting.

-Ultra has the tools to help Scientific American customer support better service subscribers.
+Ultra has the tools to help Scientific American customer support better service subscribers from within the Ultra Commerce administration dashboard.

 Every section of Ultra has a keyword search and search/filtering within each column of the listings, allowing users to get the information they need quickly.